USDA-SCINet/scinet-site/pages/support/FAQs.md

 ## General Information
 ---
-### What is the difference between Ceres and SCINet?
+### What is the difference between Ceres (or Atlas or Juno) and SCINet?
-SCINet is a high-speed network connecting equipment like compute servers, data transfer nodes, scientific instruments, and workstations.
-Ceres is a high-performance compute cluster at the Ames location that is accessible to all SCINet users.
+SCINet is an initiative to provide state-of-the-art resources for agricultural research, including computing infrastructure, technical support and training resources, and research support services.
+Ceres and Atlas are high-performance computing clusters that are accessible to all SCINet users, and Juno is a system for long-term storage of scientific data.

 ### Who is eligible for a SCINet account?
-ARS employees and those collaborators that are covered under a formal agreement with the ARS.
+ARS employees and their collaborators that are covered under a formal agreement with the ARS.

-### How do I find documentation on Ceres and SCINet?
+### How do I find documentation on SCINet's computing and other resources?
-The most up-to-date documentation is available on this website although some information is still in the process of being posted.
+The most up-to-date documentation is available on this website.
 If you can’t find what you need here, please also check the [SCINet Forum](https://forum.scinet.usda.gov) (must have SCINet account to access).

-### How much does a Ceres account cost?
+### How much does a SCINet account cost?
-Ceres is currently free to USDA-ARS researchers and collaborators.
+SCINet accounts are currently free to USDA-ARS researchers and collaborators.

-### How much does Amazon Web Services (AWS) cost?
-SCINet provides AWS at no cost to SCINet users with suitable workloads.
-A limited amount of funding is available annually.
-Interested SCINet users must submit a [SCINet AWS Project Request]({{ site.baseurl }}/support/request#aws-request) to be considered for AWS funding.

 ### Who manages SCINet?
 Day to day operations and user support are provided by the Virtual Research Support Core (see [What is the Virtual Research Support Core (VRSC)?](#what-is-the-virtual-research-support-core-vrsc)).
-Higher level policy and development are managed by the SCINet Executive Committee, including the SCINet program manager Rob Butler, with input from the Scientific Advisory Committee (SAC; see [What is the Scientific Advisory Committee (SAC)?](#what-is-the-scientific-advisory-committee-sac))
+Higher level policy and development are managed by the SCINet Executive Committee, including the SCINet program manager, Rob Butler, with input from the Scientific Advisory Committee (SAC; see [What is the Scientific Advisory Committee (SAC)?](#what-is-the-scientific-advisory-committee-sac)) and ARS's SCINet Office.

 ### Who can I contact for help using SCINet?
-Single user operational questions should be emailed to the VRSC scinet_vrsc@usda.gov (see also [How do I contact the VRSC for assistance?](#how-do-i-contact-the-vrsc-for-assistance)).
+Single-user technical questions should be emailed to the VRSC at [scinet_vrsc@usda.gov](mailto:scinet_vrsc@usda.gov) (see also [How do I contact the VRSC for assistance?](#how-do-i-contact-the-vrsc-for-assistance)).

-Discussion that is relevant to other SCINet users such as questions about the best practices for research computations should be posted on the SCINet VRSC Forum.
-Access to [SCINet Forum](https://forum.scinet.usda.gov) is provided during the SCINet account application process.
+Discussion that is relevant to other SCINet users such as questions about the best practices for research computations should be posted on the SCINet Forum.
+Anyone with a SCINet account has access to the [SCINet Forum](https://forum.scinet.usda.gov).

-Policy and development questions should be directed to the SCINet program manager, Rob Butler, or to your area representatives on the SCINet Scientific Advisory Committee (SAC), see the [SCINet Organization]({{ site.baseurl }}/about/organization) page.
+Policy and development questions should be directed to the SCINet program manager, Rob Butler, or to your area representatives on the SCINet Scientific Advisory Committee (SAC).
+See the [SCINet Organization]({{ site.baseurl }}/about/organization) page for more information.

-### How do I use Basecamp?
-Basecamp  has been replaced by [SCINet Forum](https://forum.scinet.usda.gov).
-SCINet documentation previously available on Basecamp can now be found in the User Guides section of the [SCINet website]({{ site.baseurl }})/guides.

 ### How do I acknowledge SCINet in my publications?

-Add the following sentence as an acknowledgment for using SCINet/Ceres as a resource in your manuscripts or datasets meant for publication:
+Add the following sentence as an acknowledgment for using SCINet resources in your manuscripts or datasets meant for publication:

 “This research used resources provided by the SCINet project and/or the AI Center of Excellence of the USDA Agricultural Research Service, ARS project numbers 0201-88888-003-000D and 0201-88888-002-000D.”